East Coast

 Thunder Hole

-There is a small bookstore that sells snack and we bought a local blueberry soda and refilled the water bottles before getting on the bus again.
+There is a small bookstore that sells snacks, and we bought a local blueberry soda and refilled the water bottles before getting on the bus again.
 Thunder Hole is a stop on the Island Explorer Route 4.

 Jordan Pond.
 How to see Acadia in one day.